Smart Export Guarantee (SEG) - get paid to export your renewable energy

 What happens if I switch my electricity supply to another provider?

-We'll automatically switch you to our Export and Earn flex tariff from the date you change supplier.
-You may need to provide an up-to-date export reading so we can calculate what we owe you at the higher Export and Earn Plus rate.
+We'll automatically switch you to our Export tariff from the date you change supplier.
+You may need to provide an up-to-date export reading so we can calculate what we owe you at the higher rates of Export Premium and Export Extra tariffs.

 How do I switch to different SEG provider?